 Enhancement to the Reliability and Emergency Reserve Trader mechanism

-In February 2019 we published a draft rule to boost the power system’s strategic reserve mechanism so it has the flexibility to effectively protect the reliability of the national electricity market at the lowest cost possible to consumers.
+In May 2019 we published a final rule to boost the power system’s strategic reserve mechanism so it has the flexibility to effectively protect the reliability of the national electricity market at the lowest cost possible to consumers.
 The reliability and emergency reserve trader (RERT) is a safety net which enables the system operator, AEMO, to pay a premium for ‘out of market’ generation or demand response to be on standby when it forecasts supply shortages ahead.

 Introducing a mechanism for wholesale demand response

 We are consulting on three rule change proposals to enable more wholesale demand response in the national electricity market, which can help smooth out peaks in electricity demand.
 A draft determination is due in July 2019.